mila-aia/whale-call-detection/README.md

 <div align="center">
     <img src="docs/figs/overview.png" width="65%">
     <div>
     Figure 1.
 An overview of the framework.
-The data shown here is a sample of a blue whale call detected on seismic station PMAQ and the timestamp of this call is '2021-10-02 07:13:33.02'.  </div>
+The seismic data shown here is a sample of a blue whale call detected on station PMAQ and the timestamp of this call is '2021-10-02 07:13:33.02'.
+The waveform has been filtered with a  band pass filter [10, 32] HZ.</div>
 </div>

 ## Setup